Summer Academy for Pluralist Economics, 2021

 Workshop - Mixture of new content as lecture, discussion of lecture and prepared reading.
-Interaction an working tasks during the session.
-Students develop will develop a final presentation for the whole Summer Academy.
-After the period of sessions, they will also have to write a Final Essay of 2500 words.
+Interaction and working tasks during the session.
+Students are encouraged to write short reflections throughout the workshop and will develop a final presentation for the whole summer academy.

 Kind of module: